-5 angle Read the text and answer the questions.

-- 1 Does the writer try to justify using phones in social situations?

-- 2 How does she deal with online bullies?

-- 3 What does her phone represent to her?
+- 5 Read the text and answer the questions. - 1 Does the writer try to justify using phones in social situations?
+She explains when it might or might not be appropriate, and how she herself reacts, but she doesn't attempt to justify their use. - 2 How does she deal with online bullies?
+She ignores, blocks, or unfriends them.
+If it's really a serious problem, she reports them to an adult. - 3 What does her phone represent to her?
+Her device represents freedom and privacy to her.
+It gives her a place to be herself.

+contact

-AY OPINION
+IN MY OPINION